daha-la/PRIZM/README.md

 | VKOR1_HUMAN_Chiasson_2020_activity| Epoxide reductase                          | Enzyme activity               | [Chiasson, M. A. et al.](https://elifesciences.org/articles/58026)       |

 ## Reproduction of Publication Figures
 To reproduce all figures found in the PRIZM publication for FlA engineering, please run the notebooks in the [notebooks folder](notebooks/) or the [experimental validation folder](experimental_validation/).
 For the PRIZM analysis of the FlA, please see the [PRIZM notebook](notebooks/PRIZM.ipynb), while the PRIZM validation analysis can be found in the [validation notebook](notebooks/PRIZM_validation.ipynb).
-The experimental analysis is split up into the characterization of [relative activity](experimental_validation/RelAct_analysis.ipynb), [kinetic parameters](experimental_validation/Kin_analysis.ipynb), and [thermal stability](experimental_validation/Tm_analysis.ipynb).
+The experimental analysis is divided into the characterization of [relative activity](experimental_validation/RelAct_analysis.ipynb), [kinetic parameters](experimental_validation/Kin_analysis.ipynb), and [thermal stability](experimental_validation/Tm_analysis.ipynb).
 All experimental validation data is also located in the [experimental validation folder](experimental_validation/).

-## Reference
-If you use PRIZM in your work, please cite the following paper:
-** INSERT PAPER REFERENCE HERE **

 ## Contact
 For any questions regarding PRIZM, please forward them to David Harding-Larsen at [dahala@dtu.dk](mailto:dahala@dtu.dk).
 For any collaboration proposals, please refer to Dr. Ditte Hededam Welner at [diwel@dtu.dk](mailto:diwel@dtu.dk).